ColeTownsend/coletownsend/_posts/2014-12-21-fresh-install-yosemite.md

 bash mac 2>&1 | tee ~/laptop.log
 {% endhighlight %}

+#### Dotfiles Script
+Per thoughtbot's instructions, run `chsh -s $(which zsh)` to set zsh as your login shell.
+Then run `git clone git://github.com/thoughtbot/dotfiles.git
+` from terminal which will clone the files into your repo.
+Finally install rcm by running:

+{% highlight bash %}
+brew tap thoughtbot/formulae
+brew install rcm
+{% endhighlight %}

+Then bust out this little command in the terminal: `env RCRC=$HOME/dotfiles/rcrc rcup`.
+Then to update all you need to do is `rcup` it.

+#### Minor Errors and Issues with Dotfiles
+I needed to reinstall xCode command line tools and agree to their user agreements because I didn't completely follow the instructions of laptop.
+Follow the script blindly. *Once the script is finished be sure to check for the dotfiles-local directory.* When I ran the script it didn't create this folder and I needed to kind of infer what I needed to do.
+This messed up my gitconfig stuff etc. This script can be run multiple times as well!
+Pretty neat.

 ### Installing Apps
 Simply run this bash script with `./cask-install.sh`, or fork and edit it for your needs!
 It can be in any directory, I ran it right from my cloned github repo that I forked from [this guy's dotfiles](https://github.com/sandnuggah/dotfiles).
 I only used part of his stuff but some other parts are useful such as the OSX defaults.

 <br>

 <script src="https://gist.github.com/ColeTownsend/aae9a778c08a68e6c3e7.js"></script>